michaelcloran/PhotonicMockSim/README.md

 @13/9/22 currently working on a fork to add CPU bus capability.
 Keep an eye on my blog https://photoniccomputer.blogspot.com/

+@1/4/23
+Currently writing the specification for a concept optical computer.
+I am using the Z80 as my mentor.
+When I have this designed and a writeup written then I will update the GitHub code in order to trash out the bugs.
+So far the spec is going well!!.

 @7/1/23 I am working and debugging as I go on refining the layering option a chip can have several layers and these layers need to be at the same size.
 Also I am working on proper mappings to x,y coordinates within each layers module.
 Once this is done I will implement a basic processor to test everything and then I will try and update this fork with GitHub.

 It is a Java 8 application with the Java 8 MVC pattern.
 It is capable of simulation and with it it is possible to design modules chips and mothreboards.